 Under the Fixed Amount Option, the investor specifies the fixed amount that he would like to receive on a regular basis irrespective of the gain / loss on the Fund in the specified period.
-The minimum amount which the Unitholder can withdraw is Rs 1000/- (Rupees One Thousand Only) and in multiples of Re.
-1 (Rupee One Only) thereafter.
+The minimum amount which the Unitholder can withdraw is Rs.
+500/- (Rupees Five Hundred only) and in multiples of Re.
+1/- or 50 units and in multiples of 1 unit. thereafter.

 The Capital Appreciation Option allows the automatic redemption of the incremental amount i.e. appreciation on the original investment.
 For example, if the appreciation on the initial investment in a period is Rs.
 5000/- and Rs.
 4500/- in the next period, then the investor would receive only the appreciation i.e. Rs.
 5000/- and Rs.
 4500/- in the respective periods.
-Unitholders should note that in the event of there being no capital appreciation, no withdrawal / payment would be effected
+The minimum amount in rupees for withdrawal under the SWP facility shall be Rs.
+500/-.
+Unitholders should note that in the event of there being no capital appreciation, no withdrawal / payment would be effected.